7. Work and Kinetic Energy#

 The Math

-The kinetic energy of an object of mass \(m\) moving at speed \(v\) is defined as
+For an object of mass \(m\) moving at speed \(v\) in a chosen frame, the kinetic energy in that frame is

-For walking toward the front of the car,
+For walking toward the front of the car, the kinetic energy is

-For walking toward the back of the car,
+For walking toward the back of the car, the kinetic energy is

 The Conclusion